Ian's economic toll in Florida could reach $60 billion to $70 billion

 The state's tourism and hospitality, citrus production. and phosphate mining businesses are likely to face weeks-long disruptions to their operations, according to experts.

-The storm, which made landfall in Florida Wednesday as a Category 4 storm before being downgraded to a tropical storm, is projected to deliver an $8 billion blow to the tourism sector alone, reflecting about 10% of the state's total tourism revenue.
+The storm, which made landfall in Florida Wednesday as a Category 4 storm, is projected to deliver an $8 billion blow to the tourism sector alone, reflecting about 10% of the state's total tourism revenue.
 That figure reflects temporary theme park and hotel closures as well as reduced tourism.
 For example, ahead of the storm Disney announced its theme parks would close for at least two days and some of its hotels would temporarily shut down.

 "With respect to specific industries in Florida, you think of tourism and hospitality and that's likely to take two levels of hits," Chuck Watson, founder of Enki Research, which uses computer modeling to calculate the impact of natural disasters, told CBS MoneyWatch.
 "There is the physical damage and the disruption from people cancelling travel plans."